syncfusion-content/fileformat-docs/File-Formats/DocIO/convert-markdown-to-word-document-in-csharp.md

 # Markdown to Word Conversion

 Markdown is a lightweight markup language that adds formatting elements to plain text documents.
-The .NET Word (DocIO) library supports to convert Markdown to Word document and vice versa, which mostly follows the CommonMark specification and GitHub-flavored syntax.
+The .NET Word (DocIO) library supports the conversion of Markdown to Word document and vice versa, which mostly follows the CommonMark specification and GitHub-flavored syntax.

 ## Convert Markdown to Word document

-Convert an existing markdown file to Word document (DOC, DOCX and RTF) using the .NET Word (DocIO) library.
+Convert an existing markdown file to a Word document (DOC, DOCX and RTF) using the .NET Word (DocIO) library.

 The following code example shows how to convert Markdown to Word document.